-#MeToo Figure Asia Argento Accused Of Sexually Assaulting Teen Then Paying Him To Keep Quiet, ‘NYT’ Reports
+MeToo Figure Asia Argento Accused Of Sexually Assaulting Teen, Then Paying Him To Keep Quiet, ‘NYT’ Reports

-Asia Argento came forward as one of the first accusers of movie industry mogul Harvey Weinstein, but now a new report claims that the actress may have committed a sexual assault accuser of her own — an underage actor who she reportedly paid off to keep quiet.
+Asia Argento came forward as one of the first accusers of movie industry mogul Harvey Weinstein, but now a new report claims that the actress may have committed a sexual assault of her own on an underage actor who she reportedly paid off to keep quiet.

-A new report from The New York Times claims that the man, Jimmy Bennett, was 17 years old when he first accused Argento of sexually assaulting him in a hotel room in California.
+A new report from the New York Times claims that the man, Jimmy Bennett, was 17-years-old when he first accused Argento of sexually assaulting him in a hotel room in California.
 The report noted that Argento agreed to pay the teen $380,000 in hush money, but Bennett is now planning to file a lawsuit for $3.5 million claiming that the sexual assault left him traumatized and sank his movie career.

-Bennett has been working as an actor in Hollywood since he was six years old, with a string of movie and television appearances and a strong reputation for his performances.
+Bennett has been working as an actor in Hollywood since he was 6-years-old, with a string of movie and television appearances and a strong reputation for his performances.
 But the work appeared to level off after the alleged sexual assault.

 Asia Argento has been known largely for her accusations against Harvey Weinstein and for her relationship with Anthony Bourdain, who took his life earlier this year.
-Argento has been held up as one of the most prominent figures of the #MeToo movement, with her accusations against Weinstein leading to dozens of women coming forward to also claim that he sexually harassed or assaulted them.
+Argento has been held up as one of the most prominent figures of the MeToo movement, with her accusations against Weinstein leading to dozens of women coming forward to also claim that he sexually harassed or assaulted them.

 As Fox News noted, she gave an emotional speech at the Cannes Film Festival this year, detailing her alleged rape more than 20 years before.

 “In 1997, I was raped by Harvey Weinstein here at Cannes.
 I was 21 years old,” Argento said at the close of the annual festival.
-“This festival was his hunting ground… He will live in disgrace, shunned by a film community that once embraced him and covered up for his crimes.”
+“This festival was his hunting ground.
+He will live in disgrace, shunned by a film community that once embraced him and covered up for his crimes.”

 Breaking News: Asia Argento, a leading voice of #MeToo, arranged to pay an actor after he claimed she sexually assaulted him when he was 17, documents show.https://t.co/ptgVHlX9qM